 Male Sexual Dysfunctions.

 Erectile dysfunction or impotence is the most talked about sexual dysfunctions.
 However, men can face a whole range of sexual dysfunctions.
 These can broadly be classified as erectile difficultly, ejaculation issues, loss of sexual desire.
-Erectile dysfunction is commonly linked to diabetes and a predictor of heart disease.
-Erectile dysfunction treatment or ed treatment is available.
+Erectile dysfunction is commonly linked to diabetes and a predictor of heart disease and this should always be checked by a medical practitioner.
+It is also important to determine whether sex or porn addiction is responsible for causing the presenting sexual problem.

 Erectile dysfunction affects one in five men and increases significantly with age.
 When men are tired, stressed or drink too much alcohol they may be unable to maintain an erection.
 An incidence of erectile failure can become persistent due to anxiety and fear.
 Erectile dysfunction is also common with health conditions such as high blood pressure, heart disease and diabetes.